Introduction

 Best Fit:

-Magaya combines freight forwarding with warehouse management—relevant if WMS is essential for your small operation.
+Overview: Magaya combines freight forwarding with warehouse management.
+This is relevant when WMS is essential for your small operation.

 Small Business Advantages: